 Grindelwald is also a nice ski resort, with stunning views of the Eiger mountain, so after seeing the sculptures, you can strap on your skis and ride down the slopes.

-🍺Manchester Beer And Cider Festival In the United Kingdom🇬🇧
+🍺Manchester Beer And Cider Festival in the United Kingdom🇬🇧

 The final choice on where to go in January is in Manchester, UK, where the local beer and cider festival happens in late-January.

-Featuring the best of brewing from the North of England, this is the biggest beer festival in the region, and it features over 750 ales, ciders, perrys and foreign beers from around the world, including Germany, Czechia and Belgium.
+Featuring the best of brewing from the North of England, this is the biggest beer festival in the region, and it features over 750 ales, ciders, perries and foreign beers from around the world, including Germany, Czechia and Belgium.

 I love beer, perry and cider, and there’s a nice selection of all of them at the festival.
 There’s also a variety of food choices to complement your drinking.
 In case you just want to visit the place but actually don’t like beer, there’s a dedicated gin bar, too.